 The Certify & Route page includes the final compliance questions, a place to add information for the UW reviewers, and the ability to check for any remaining errors.
-You can route your application to the reviewers.
+Select Route to Reviewers to send your application to the reviewers.
 Once routed, you will see a Withdraw button.
-Use it to withdraw you application for editing.
-You would then re-route it.
+Use it to withdraw your application for editing.
+You would then re-route it with the changes.

-The sections on the page vary depending on the application’s status and whether the person editing it is the PI or not.
-They are described in the following articles.
+The sections on the page vary depending on the application’s status and whether the person editing is the PI or not.

 This section appears at the top of the Certify & Route page after an application has been routed to reviewers.